tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/2/LessonPlan.md

 * [welcome-slides]()

 Kick the class off with a returns refresher activity.
 This activity will be two fold.
-The focus is on teaching students how to extract historical ticker data from NASDAQ.com as a CSV, as well as calculate daily returns.
+The focus is on demonstrating to students how to extract historical ticker data from NASDAQ.com as a CSV so that they can understand that all of the data they need to perform ROI analysis is just a few clicks away.
+Using NASDAQ.com, students can leverage historical stock data to keep a running tab on daily returns for specific stocks.
+Students will watch and follow along as the instructor navigates the NASDAQ site.

 * Navigate to the [NASDAQ](https://nasdaq.com) website.
 Use the search bar to enter in the name or ticker of a stock.
 This example uses Facebook.